Team-Optix-3749/Optix-Blog/_posts/2022-10-26-software-six.md

  - FRC Code Base Quiz
    - THIS HOMEWORK IS OPTIONAL but is HIGHLY RECOMMEND FOR THOSE WHO MISSED TUESDAY OR WEDNESDAY
      - This will essentially test your understanding of the command-based programming paradigm in FRC
+     - The slides for a lot of the topics on the quiz start after 89

 ## Goals for Next Meeting
  - Go over answers for the shooter subsystem